MicrosoftDocs/memdocs/sccm/core/understand/introduction-to-the-ltsb.md

 - For information about Software Assurance and license requirements for System Center Configuration Manager, see [System Center Configuration Manager licensing and branches](learn-more-editions.md).
 -	For information about the differences between the different branches, see [Which branch of Configuration Manager should I use](which-branch-should-i-use.md).

 To install a new site or upgrade from a supported System Center 2012 Configuration Manager site to the LTSB, you use the version 1606 baseline media.
-This baseline media is availalbe on DVD as part of Microsoft System Center 2016.
+This baseline media is availalbe on DVD as part of Microsoft System Center 2016 or from System Center Configuration Manager (Current Branch and Long-Term Servicing Branch 1606) release.
 Baseline media that can install the LTSB can also be used to install the Current Branch version 1606 of Configuration Manager.
 To learn about baseline media, see [Baseline and update versions](/sccm/core/servers/manage/updates#baseline-and-update-versions).

 For information on how to install a LTSB site, see [Install and Upgrade for the Long-Term Servicing Branch](install-the-ltsb.md).
 See the [System Center 2016 documentation](https:\technet.microsoft.com\system-center-docs\System-Center-2016) for information on how to get System Center 2016.